Dublin City Council: Legal status

 Local government in Dublin is regulated by the Local Government Act 2001.
 This provided for the renaming of the old Dublin Corporation to its present title of Dublin City Council.
 Dublin City Council sends seven representatives to the Eastern and Midland Regional Assembly, one of three such Assemblies in the state.

 Dublin City is bordered by the counties of Fingal, South Dublin and Dún Laoghaire–Rathdown.
 These four local government areas comprise the traditional County Dublin.
-In 2013, all of Dublin's councils, except Fingal, supported the introduction of an executive mayor the Dublin Metropolitan Area, and a Citizen's Assembly has been planned in order to establish what a combined Dublin Mayorship would look like.
+In 2013, all of Dublin's councils, except Fingal, supported the introduction of an executive mayor for the Dublin Metropolitan Area, and a Citizen's Assembly has been planned in order to establish what a combined Dublin Mayorship would look like.

 Statutory functions

 The functions of the City Council include: public housing, city library services, refuse services, drainage, driver and vehicle licensing, planning and roads.
-The Dublin City Council's Draft Budget for 2023 estimates a total revenue of €1.24 bn, which is an increase of €0.11bn from the previous year.
-The Housing and Building Division is the service with the largest spend, with an estimated operational expenditure of €550.5 m, almost €53 m more than in 2022.
-The estimated income for Housing and Building in 2023 is €457.5 m, up from €420.6m in 2022.
+The Dublin City Council's Draft Budget for 2023 estimates a total revenue of €1.24 billion, which is an increase of €0.11bn from the previous year.
+The Housing and Building Division is the service with the largest spend, with an estimated operational expenditure of €550.5 million, almost €53 million more than in 2022.
+The estimated income for Housing and Building in 2023 is €457.5 million, up from €420.6m in 2022.
 The draft budget aims to maintain existing service levels at 2022 levels, with some modest increases in a small number of areas.

 Budget

 2023 (draft)

-The estimated expenditure for 2023 is €1.24 bn, which is an increase of €0.11 bn over the 2022 Budget of €1.130 bn.
+The estimated expenditure for 2023 is €1.24 billion, which is an increase of €0.11 billion over the 2022 Budget of €1.130 billion.
 The expenditure is divided into several service divisions, including Housing & Building, Road Transport & Safety, Water Services, Development Management, Environmental Services, Culture, Recreation & Amenity, and Agriculture, Education, Health & Welfare.
 The Housing and Building Division remains the service with the largest spend, with an estimated operational expenditure of €550.5m in 2023, almost €53m more than in 2022 (€497.4m).
 This increase relates to services that are largely government-funded, such as homeless services and RAS.

 The estimated expenditure for each service division is: